-Libreboot is a free (libre) BIOS/UEFI replacement for your computer.
-Based on coreboot, the aim is to distribute low-level boot firmware that is 100% free software.
-The project is aimed at users, attempting to make coreboot as easy to use as possible.
-Learn more about libreboot.
+Libreboot is a free (libre) BIOS/UEFI replacement.
+Based on coreboot, the aim is to distribute low-level boot firmware that is 100% free software, and easy to use.
+Learn more

-Libreboot also has many practical advantages over proprietary boot firmware, such as faster boot speeds and better security.
-Since the source code is public and fully auditable, malicious features such as backdoors (common in proprietary firmware) are unlikely to exist.
-You can install GNU/Linux with encrypted /boot/, configure it to only boot kernels signed with your GPG key, run a full operating system directly from the flash chip (coming soon!), and more.
+Libreboot has many practical advantages over proprietary boot firmware, such as faster boot speeds and better security; source audits are possible and, therefore, the firmware is unlikely to contain backdoors (common in proprietary firmware).
+You can install GNU/Linux with encrypted /boot/, verify GPG signatures on your kernel, write-protect the flash chip, run a full operating system directly from the flash chip (planned for a future release), and more.

 Pre-configured libreboot systems are also available, from several commercial suppliers.

 A list of high priority tasks can be found at docs/tasks.html.

 Information about how libreboot is maintained, can be found at docs/maintain/index.html.